iperka/scan-categorizer/README.md

 - Scan a document with your scanner or favorite scanner app.
 (SwiftScan is recommend)
 - Upload your PDF document to Google Drive into the defined Scanner folder.
-- Manually or automaticity trigger script and all the documents will get categorized and organized.
+- Manually or automatically trigger script and all the documents will get categorized and organized.

 ## Authors 👨‍💻